In this article:

 After the database upgrade completes and product services are enabled, Studio tests the environment and configuration, and then generates an HTML report.
 If problems are identified, you can restore the database backup.
 After resolving issues, you can upgrade the database again.

 Step 1.
-Launch the newly-upgraded Studio.
-After you choose to manually upgrade the Site, the wizard checks for License Server compatibility and requests confirmation.
+Launch the newly upgraded Studio.
+Choose to upgrade the site manually.
+The wizard checks for License Server compatibility and requests confirmation.
 After you confirm that you have backed up the database, the wizard generates and displays the scripts and a checklist of upgrade steps.

 Step 2.
 Run the following scripts in the order shown.